remuzel/remuzel.github.io/README.md

    - Smooth scroll navigation
    - Animated sections that appear as you scroll

-4. **Projects System**
+4. **Projects and Experience System**
-   - Modular data structure in `src/data/projects.ts`
+   - Modular data structure in `src/data/projects.ts`, `src/data/experiences.ts`, and `src/data/education.ts`
    - Dynamic project pages with [id] route parameters
+   - Timeline component for displaying work and education history
+   - Consistent interface patterns with the `TimelineItem` interface
-   - Easily add new projects by updating the data file
+   - Easily add new projects and experiences by updating the data files

 5. **Animations**
    - Page elements animate in as you scroll
    - Subtle hover animations
    - Voice visualization in the hero
+   - Consistent animation patterns defined in `src/constants/animations.ts`

 ## How to Maintain and Update